Urban Agriculture Cooperative (UAC)

 Stickers

-Very much needed for all of the produce boxes that we send out every week to indicate if they carry fragile eggs or mushrooms, and of which variety, for us and the customer.
-We ultimately ended up utilizing different colored egg stickers to indicate different programs that we’re packing in the warehouse.
+This was very much needed and at the top of the list for UAC as a need on all of their produce boxes that we send out every week to our subscribers, especially being that eggs & mushrooms are two of the most popular items.
+After being able to indicate if any box carried fragile eggs or mushrooms, and of which variety, for us and the customers we were able to properly handle & better communicate certain operations in the warehouse.
+We ultimately ended up utilizing different colored egg stickers to indicate different programs that we’re packing on a daily basis.
+This helped with general organizational management of the boxes tremendously.

 Custom Van Decal Wrap

-Serena is the name of our delivery van that we use to travel all around New Jersey delivering veggie produce boxes to our many drop-off locations or picking up handmade goods from local producers, and she desperately needed a makeover.
-The design we made as a team for UAC allowed their brand to be more visible on the road by displaying all of their contact information, logo, and hand-drawn aesthetics of the cardboard boxes themselves.
-We transformed Serena from a white blank canvas to an illustrative icon.
+Serena is the name of our delivery van that we use to travel all around New Jersey delivering our veggie produce boxes to our many drop-off locations or picking up handmade goods from local producers or farmers, and she desperately needed a makeover!
+The design we made as a team, myself & two other designers, for UAC allowed their brand to be more visible on the road.
+We found it necessary to display all of their contact information, logo, and hand-drawn aesthetics of the cardboard boxes we use themselves.
+We transformed Serena from a white blank canvas to an illustrative icon after the decal was wrapped around this van.

 Next